seyoungjeong/seyoungjeong/README.md

 I have experience in:

-- Architecturing and developing frimware for mission critical and fault tolerant systems
+- Architecturing and developing firmware for mission critical and fault tolerant systems
 - Hardware bring-up and troubleshooting

 📫 How to reach me: seyoungjeong@gmail.com 🤷‍♂️ Pronouns: He/Him